 For things to do in Bali that will get your adrenaline pumping, Ubud is home to some incredible river rafting on the Ayung River.
 Set to a backdrop of wild unspoiled rainforest, spectacular gorges and rice paddy terraces, this is an awesome experience not to be missed.
-For more information check out the Bali Adventure Tours website.
+For more information head over here.

 Dive The Usat Liberty Wreck | Tulamben